Thursday, August 31, 2017

 Anton Chekhov wrote a short story once about a couple people who stopped to watch something -- it may have been the behavior of a couple birds on a rooftop -- and a crowd begins to form in the street to see what they are staring at.
 When the birds fly away and the two people leave there is a crowd still standing there looking up and wondering what everyone else is looking at.
 Can this be one reason people read books that are on bestseller lists?
 I don't doubt it.

-I think, too, that there is a curiosity about the lives of people who are very different from our own.
+I think, too, that there is a curiosity about people whose lives have been very different from our own.
 This is why shows like Lifestyles of the Rich and Famous gain a following.
 Or stories about Mafia families.

 Authority

-He writes with authority because it's his story.
+He does write with authority.
+After all, it's his story.
 He essentially lays down in lines the experiences of his life.

 Transparency